hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

 State agencies in the world are pursuing.
 Thus, it is crucial that users understand that **there are ways to protect their communications against the intrusion of the State**, and also from companies or criminals.
-This is why initiatives such as Cryptoparties and Privacy Cafés or the like, where people help each other understand and use encryption techniques are so important!
+This is why initiatives such as Cryptoparties and Privacy Cafés, where people help each other understand and use encryption techniques, are so important!

 But encryption does not always mean the same thing in all contexts.
 It requires